Kokolipa/Tableau_CitiBIke/README.md

+### ETL
 #### Extract:
-* **Data Extraction:** Downloading the zip file from the CitiBike's data source (202307-citibike-tripdata.csv.zip)
+* **Data Extraction:** Downloading the zip file from CitiBike's data source (202307-citibike-tripdata.csv.zip).
-* Rendering the data extracted from the zip file to Jupyter Notebook using Pandas
+* Rendering the data extracted from the zip file to Jupyter Notebook using Pandas.
 * Extracting the cleaned data using the zipfile python library using compression level 9.
 #### Transform:
-* Removing null values
+* Removing null values.
 * Memory optimisation -> Transforming the data types and reducing the bite size for each dtype.
 * Manipulation -> Leveraging Harvesine's function to calculate the distance between two geolocations (adding the distance column to the dataset).
 **Download the clean data here** -> [`Cleaned Data - Drop Box`](https://www.dropbox.com/scl/fo/qq5xm11x8ejwpd5rc82z5/h?rlkey=n478zbk7g0vrfxdbzw224irnl&dl=0)